 In a recent RetailWire discussion, Ralph Jacobson commented as Devil's Advocate, “Do I want my low-margin, high-cost business to be driven by an ever-increasing average hourly wage rate by keeping people longer-term and being forced to pay them more because they've worked for me longer when labor is my largest controllable expense, beyond the COGS?
 Turnover may not always be a bad thing.”

 Many restaurants are averaging a turnover rate of 60%.
-Here are several reasons why turnover happens:
+Here are several reasons why staff turnover happens:

-The attitude many of these associates bring to the job is one factor.
-Servers often feel the job is a step down from other jobs and therefore hate what they are doing.
+The attitude many of these employees bring to the job is one factor.
+Servers often feel the job is a step down from other restaurant staff jobs and therefore hate what they are doing.
 Others initially believe that it’s an easy job but don’t get the connection that good service produces better tips.
 So when easy money (especially from tips) doesn’t appear, they leave.

 And of course, we know there is nothing easy at all about being a server...

 Another reason comes from employers who fail to provide adequate training.
 So, the new employee arrives on Day 1 without knowing what he’s getting into.
 He doesn’t value himself or the job.
 He doesn’t really know what to do or what to think, so he gets frustrated and he is either fired or he quits.

 When guests are seated, and the server approaches the table, he says, “Hi, I’m John and I will be taking care of you today.”
 If he is a really good waiter and values his job, he will be trained to think to himself, “I’m John and the better experience I provide you and the more I can encourage you to treat yourself well, the more tips I’ll make, and the more the restaurant manager will reward me with better shifts.”
 And he will do it all without the customers feeling like he was being pushy.